openharmony/docs/en/application-dev/reference/apis-media-kit/js-apis-media.md

 setBitrate(bitrate: number): void

-Sets the bit rate, which is valid only for HTTP Live Streaming (HLS) streams.
+Sets the bit rate for the streaming media.
+This API is valid only for HLS/DASH streams.
+By default, the AVPlayer selects a proper bit rate based on the network connection speed.
 This API can be called only when the AVPlayer is in the prepared, playing, paused, or completed state.
 You can check whether the setting takes effect by subscribing to the [bitrateDone](#onbitratedone9) event.
-Note that the AVPlayer selects a proper bit rate based on the network connection speed.

 **Atomic service API**: This API can be used in atomic services since API version 12.